skysqlinc/terraform-provider-skysql-beta/docs/resources/skysql_config.md

 ### Optional

+- `allow_restart` (Boolean) Whether to allow configuration values that require a service restart.
+When `false` (the default), setting any variable that has `requires_restart = true` in the DPS parameter catalog will be rejected.
+Set to `true` to permit restart-causing variables.
 - `values` (Map of String) A map of MariaDB server variable names to their values (e.g. `max_connections = "500"`).

 ### Read-Only